katyukha/odoo-helper-scripts/README.md

 - odoo-helper-server
 - odoo-helper-test

-For more info look at [documentation](https://katyukha.gitlab.io/odoo-helper-scripts/). (currently documentation status is *work-in-progress*).
+For more info look at [documentation](https://katyukha.github.io/odoo-helper-scripts/). (currently documentation status is *work-in-progress*).
-Also look at [Frequently used commands](https://katyukha.gitlab.io/odoo-helper-scripts/frequently-used-commands/) and [Command reference](https://katyukha.gitlab.io/odoo-helper-scripts/command-reference/)
+Also look at [Frequently used commands](https://katyukha.github.io/odoo-helper-scripts/frequently-used-commands/) and [Command reference](https://katyukha.github.io/odoo-helper-scripts/command-reference/)

-Also look at [odoo-helper-scripts tests](./tests/test.bash) to get complete usage example (look for *Start test* comment).
+Also look at [odoo-helper-scripts tests](./tests/test_py3.bash) (or [test_py2.bash](./tests/test_py2.bash)) to get complete usage example (look for *Start test* comment).

 ## Support

 Have you any quetions?
-Just [fill an issue](https://gitlab.com/katyukha/odoo-helper-scripts/issues/new) or [send email](mailto:incoming+katyukha/odoo-helper-scripts@incoming.gitlab.com)
+Just [fill an issue](https://github.com/katyukha/odoo-helper-scripts/issues/new)